brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 29 bht.md

 3. "This confession was therefore worthy of praise, more especially as it was not without danger; for they could not do honor to a man who had been put to death by the executioner without exciting against themselves the rage of the tyrant."

 ### Philip Schaff:
-1. "His disciples, i.e., those of John." - This quote clarifies that the disciples mentioned in the verse are specifically the followers of John the Baptist, highlighting the connection between John's ministry and Jesus' disciples.
+1. "His disciples, i.e., those of John." - This quote highlights that the disciples mentioned in the verse are specifically referring to the followers of John the Baptist.
+It suggests that these disciples were loyal to John and continued to carry out his teachings even after his death.

-2. "They 'came and told Jesus' (Matthew 14:12)." - This quote emphasizes the disciples' action of reporting to Jesus, indicating their loyalty and obedience to Him as their teacher and leader.
+2. "They ‘came and told Jesus’ (Matthew 14:12)." - This quote emphasizes the action of the disciples in reporting the death of John the Baptist to Jesus.
+It implies that they had a close relationship with Jesus and felt the need to inform him of this significant event.

-3. "Came and told Jesus" - This simple phrase underscores the disciples' role as messengers, conveying important information to Jesus.
-It highlights their trust in Jesus' authority and their willingness to seek His guidance and direction.
+3. "Came and told Jesus." - This simple phrase underscores the disciples' trust and reliance on Jesus.
+It suggests that they sought comfort, guidance, and support from him in times of distress or tragedy.
+It highlights the disciples' recognition of Jesus as their leader and their willingness to share both good and bad news with him.

 ### Archibald T Robertson:
-1. "His corpse (Ï„Î¿ Ï€Ï„Ï‰Î¼Î± Î±Ï…Ï„Î¿Ï…).
+1. "His corpse (το πτωμα αυτου).
 See on Matthew 24:28."
 2. "It was a mournful time for the disciples of John."
 3. "They went and told Jesus" (Matthew 14:12).
 What else could they do?

 ### John Gill:
 1. "The disciples of John heard of this barbarous execution of their master."
-2. "They came to the prison in the castle of Machaerus and took up his corpse."
+2. "His head was carried away, to glut the revenge of Herodias."
-3. "Laid it in a tomb."
+3. "They...laid it in a tomb."

 ## Generation Details